andersberliner/smelling_sepsis/README.md

 [capstone r tools](capstone_r_tools.py) contains the tools to take data and pivot it to be in a format for R.

 ## <a name="contact"></a> Contact
-Like all of you out there developing your own models, it is my hope
+Like all of you out there developing your own models, it is my hope that others can use the architecture I've developed to solve their own problems.
+If you'd like to try it yourself and have any questions, just drop me a line.

+anders DOT berliner AT gmail DOT com

+## <a name="release"></a> Release Notes
+The Jan, 2016 release is limited to only 3 label classes in SeriesModel.
+Future releases will contain the following improvements:

++ arbitrary number of label classes
++ pyspark parallelization support for featurization
++ model.predict, model.score behavior identical to that expected of sklearn objects
++ flat and stacked classification model support

+The next release is expected in early Feb, 2016.
+Check-back for more updates.